EndeavourOS-Community-Editions/sway/README.md

 ## To-Do (as of 24/1/21)
 - Find bugs and fix
-- Screenshot menu, does not center well, with with width 100
+- Screenshot menu, does not center well, with with width 100 - might just move it to the right
-- Check if idle settings in sway config makes sense
 - Make qt themeing guide
 - Write WIKI